 Whether you’re trying to save money at the start or want to do everything yourself to make sure it’s done right, being a jack of all trades doesn’t end well.

 Instead of focusing on your business’s core values, you’re coming up with a marketing strategy and trying to understand QuickBooks.
-This can impact negatively on your business and cost you money.
+Unfortunately, this can negatively impact your business and cost you money.

-Start by delegating small tasks over like bookkeeping, design, or online marketing.
+Start by delegating small tasks over bookkeeping, design, or online marketing.
 You can work with freelancers or have remote employees.
-Waiting until you’re in desperate need of help will only guarantee you hire hastily, which is not what you want.
-Take your time in the hiring process and make sure you got the right person for the job.
+However, waiting until you’re in desperate need of help will only guarantee you hire hastily, which is not what you want.
+Instead, take your time in the hiring process and make sure you got the right person for the job.

 However, having a good idea of all business aspects isn’t wrong either; it’s encouraged even.
 You should always be up to date with marketing and accounting basics, even if you have people for it.

 When you’re new in the market, it’s normal not to be too confident about your product/ service.
-You may undervalue your product and sell it for a low price, leaving you with no profit.
+As a result, you may undervalue your product and sell it for a low price, leaving you with no profit.
 If you think it’s okay not to have profit in the beginning, you’re wrong.

 By doing your market research, you’ll find competitive prices and be able to define the right price for yours.
-When calculating the price of your product, you need to leave room for profit.
+But, of course, when calculating the price of your product, you need to leave room for profit.
 So instead of selling too cheap, think of what your product has that justifies a better price, making it unique.

 Don’t just have your customers reach you by a support email on your website.
 If there is a problem, your customers want to get an instant solution, not wait a few days to reply.